 Step 2.
 Installing MySQL.

-Then, Install the repository package using the dpkg command:
+Then, Install the repository package using the

 The package installer will prompt you to select the MySQL repository.
 Based on your selection, the installer will configure repositories to receive the appropriate version of MySQL.